 This course would require home broadband access and ICT equipment to support VC participation.

 10 evening classes taught through the medium of video conference (VC) supported by additional virtual learning environment (VLE) materials.
 Classes will be tutor led seminars supported by slides with interactive discussion.

-The course consistes of 10 evening classes intended to be delivered by video conference that will run from Wednesday 25th January to 29th March inclusive, in 10 two hour sessions from 19:30 to 21:30.
+The course consists of 10 evening classes intended to be delivered by video conference from 25th January 2023, in 10 two-hour sessions from 19:30 to 21:30.

 How will I be assessed?